|STL||0||0||0||0||(0 - 0)||1|

 "I think we’re really playing our system very well," said Ducks defenseman Mathieu Schneider.
 "We’re limiting other teams’ chances.
 There still a lot for improvement on our power play.
 I think that could really make us an elite team.
 Right now we are finding ways to win.
 We’re getting goals from everyone, which is another big key to success at the end of the season and in the playoffs."

-The Ducks roll on with their seven-game homestand in a date with Chicago at Honda Center on Sunday.
+The Ducks roll on with their seven-game homestand in a date with

 The Ducks are 10-2-1 in their last 13 games at Honda Center.